matsengrp/dpvt-experiments-1/README.md

 pip install -e .
 ```

+## Setup
+Create the conda environment from file: `conda env create --file
+environment.yml`.
+Install `dpvtex` as a python package with pip: `pip install -e
+.`.

 ## Training Workflow

-We have a workflow implemented in Snakemake (`train/Snakefile`), which takes as
+We have a workflow implemented in Snakemake (`Snakefile`), which takes as input
-input in `train/config.yaml` names of models (see *Neural Network Model*) and
+in `config.yaml` names of models (see *Neural Network Model*), datasets (see
+*Training Data*), and the device on which we want to train (e.g. cpu or gpu, see
-datasets (see *Training Data*) and trains and evaluates the given models on all
+*Device*), and trains and evaluates the given models on all given datasets.
-given datasets.

-We need to provide a mapping from nicknames of data to the paths at which
-datasets can be found.
-Nicknames and paths are saved in the json file
-`train/data_nicknames.json`.
-The first line in this file is the path to the
-directory containing all datasets, which is set to `data` in the root directory
+The input data is expected to be located in a `data` folder in the root
-of this repo as default.
+directory of this repo.
 Two lists `train_data` and `test_data` containing names
 of datasets need to be specified, so that the *i*th dataset in `train_data` is
 the training data for a model that is then tested on the *i*th dataset of
 `test_data`.
-Recall that the nicknames for our datasets in `config.yaml` are
+Note that we use nicknames for our datasets in `config.yaml`.
+We
+need to define the paths to the actual datasets for each nickname in
-defined in `train/data_nicknames.json`.
-The data files linked there shall be
+`dpvtex/dpvt_data.py`.
+The data shall be made of dictionaries where trees are
-pickled dictionaries where trees are keys and their values are lists that assign
+keys and their values are lists that assign `0` or `1` to edges in the tree,
-`0` or `1` to edges in the tree, ordered by pre-order traversal, where `0` means
+ordered by pre-order traversal, where `0` means this edge is in a Maximum
-this edge is in a Maximum Parsimony tree and `1` indicates that it is not.
+Parsimony tree and `1` indicates that it is not.

-## Training Workflow
+To execute the workflow, run `snakemake -c[num_cores]` in the directory `train`,
+where `[num_cores]` should be replaced with the number of cores you want to use.
+Alternatively, run `snakemake --snakefile train/Snakefile -c[num_cores]` in the
+root directory, or from any directory with the `--snakefile` path argument
+replaced as appropriate.

 We have a workflow implemented in Snakemake (`Snakefile`), which takes as input
 in `config.yaml` names of models (see _Neural Network Model_) and datasets (see